 Article 12 of the Law “On Citizenship of the Republic of Uzbekistan” defines four models for acquisition of citizenship: by birth; as a result of admission to citizenship of the Republic of Uzbekistan; on the grounds provided for by international instruments of the Republic of Uzbekistan; and on other grounds provided for by the present Law.

 Article 10 of the Law On Citizenship provides that Uzbekistan does not recognize second citizenship of its citizens.
 A person is deemed to be an Uzbek national regardless of his/her second citizenship, unless the person acquiring the second citizenship voluntarily renounces the original (Uzbek) citizenship or otherwise loses the citizenship.

-According to the amendments made in 2016 to the article 21 of the Law of the Republic of Uzbekistan “On Citizenship of the Republic of Uzbekistan”, acquisition of a citizenship of another state causes the loss of the citizenship of the Republic of Uzbekistan.
+According to the amendments made in 2016 to article 21 of the Law of the Republic of Uzbekistan “On Citizenship of the Republic of Uzbekistan”, acquisition of a citizenship of another state causes the loss of citizenship of the Republic of Uzbekistan.
 The law obliges a person that accepted the citizenship of a foreign state to report this fact to the internal affairs bodies or consular offices of the Republic of Uzbekistan abroad within 30 days.
-The loss of the citizenship is documented by a relevant decree of the President of Uzbekistan.
+The loss of citizenship is documented by a relevant decree of the President of Uzbekistan.

 The amended law also states that an adopted child who is a foreign citizen, can become a citizen of the Republic of Uzbekistan only after withdrawal from the citizenship of another state.